 The Create Relational Procedure Wizard, shown below, allows creating a complete relational Procedure including columns, unique keys, foreign keys definition and indexes.
-The relational procedure object can represent different types of procedures, including a standard procedure, a source function or a user defined function.
+The relational procedure object can represent different types of procedures, including a standard procedure and source function (pushdown function).
 When the New Child > Procedure... action is launched the first dialog gives you the option of selecting the procedure type.
+Note that user defined functions can be modeled in a view model.